tinkerbell/cluster-api-provider-tinkerbell/docs/REMOTE-TINKERBELL-KUBECONFIG.md

-# Remote Tinkerbell Kubeconfig
+# External Tinkerbell Kubeconfig

-This guide walks through creating a ServiceAccount, RBAC rules, and kubeconfig for the remote Tinkerbell cluster so that CAPT has the permissions it needs.
+This guide walks through creating a ServiceAccount, RBAC rules, and kubeconfig for the external Tinkerbell cluster so that CAPT has the permissions it needs.

 See [REMOTE-TINKERBELL.md](REMOTE-TINKERBELL.md) for an overview of the feature and all available configuration flags.

 ## Required Permissions

-CAPT performs the following operations on Tinkerbell CRDs in the remote cluster:
+CAPT performs the following operations on Tinkerbell CRDs in the external cluster:

 | Resource | API Group | Verbs |
 |---|---|---|